shenjiaxing/shenjiaxing.github.io/_pages/about.md

 # News
+- *2023.05:* Our work entitled "Density estimation-based method to determine sample size for random sample partition of big data" has been accepted by Frontiers of Computer Science.
 - *2023.04:* Our work entitled "Effective Fault Scenario Identification for Communication Networks via Knowledge-Enhanced Graph Neural Networks" has been accepted by IEEE Transaction on Mobile Computing (IEEE TMC).
 - *2023.03:* Recruiting Postdoctoral Fellows in mobile computing or data mining.
 - *2023.03:* Recruiting self-motivated research students who are interested in doing MPhil and Ph.D.
 Feel free to drop me an email if you are interested in Human Dynamics research.